 Kuvasz as LGD

-There are approximately 30-40 breeds (and regional varieties) of livestock guardian dogs (LGDs) mostly originating from Eastern and Central Europe, Asia Minor, Central Asia and The Caucasus.
-These dogs can all be loosely characterized as being large sized, robust, hardy, independent natured, aloof and ferocious guardians.
+There are approximately 30-40 breeds (and regional varieties) of livestock guardian dogs (LGDs), mostly originating from Eastern and Central Europe, Asia Minor, Central Asia and The Caucasus.
+These dogs can all be generally characterized as being large sized, robust, hardy, independent natured, aloof and ferocious guardians.
 These dogs often live and move with the flocks and watch over them continuously.
-However, they should not be confused with herding dogs that move and drive stock, as this is NOT the intended function of an LGD.
+However, they should not be confused with herding dogs that move and drive stock, as this is NOT the intended function of a LGD.